 - Core Component: This component refers to the minimum of 25% of IN-class time (approximately 30 hours) that must be teacher-directed.
-This component focuses on health and personal planning and contains specific learning outcomes organized into four units of instruction called modules.
-The Grade 11 Active Healthy Lifestyles Core Component modules are: Module B: Fitness Management, Module C: Mental-Emotional Health, Module D: Social Impact of Sport, and Module E: Substance Use and Abuse Prevention.
+This component focuses on health and personal development and contains specific learning outcomes organized into four units of instruction called modules.
+The Grade 12 Active Healthy Lifestyles Core Component modules are: Module B: Fitness Management, Module C: Nutrition, Module D: Personal and Social Development, and Module E: Healthy Relationships.
 Each module aligns with one or more of the five general learning outcomes. - Physical Activity (PA) Practicum: A minimum of 50% (i.e., 55 hours) is required for the physical activity practicum, which contains specific learning outcomes that focus on safe participation in physical activity.
 This may be achieved through IN-class, OUT-of-class, or a combination of IN-class and OUT-of-class time.
 Therefore, schools could choose to offer 100% IN-class time, which would include a minimum of 50% physical activity practicum that would occur in class or in school-supervised activities.
 Module A: Physical Activity Practicum contains suggestions and tools for getting started on and implementing the physical activity plan that may be useful for IN-class or OUT-of-class delivery.
 The primary purpose of the physical activity practicum is to allow students to choose, with teacher guidance, physical activities that they enjoy to address health-related fitness components over a period of time, with a primary emphasis on cardiorespiratory endurance.